JBruintjes/deployTYPO3/README.md

 * Environment cloning
 * Database backups

+Have a look at the config.sample.yml to see the possibilities: https://github.com/Lingewoud/deployTYPO3/blob/master/config/config.sample.yml

 ## Advantages
 * No need to maintain SQL-images
 * Enables create and maintain TYPO3 distributions.